 Put on the glasses and headphones and you’ll be transported to another world.
 There may be zombies to slay or mystical creatures to feed.

-This winter warm up with an amazing theatre or musical performance in The Great Waterway.
+This winter warms up with an amazing theatre or musical performance in South Eastern Ontario.
 Whether you want to see a wonderful theatre performance or a well-known band play, there are amply opportunities:

 Lennox Community Theatre – The Village Theatre in Selby, Ontario, is home to Lennox Community Theatre Inc. The theatre is an attractive and intimate 80-seat performing space.
 The wholly-volunteer company runs theatre seasons of several plays of various types – dramas, thrillers, comedies, musicals, pantomimes.

-The Grand Theatre Kingston – One of the main cultural venues in the greater Kingston region, the City of Kingston’s Grand Theatre serves as the prime performing arts venue for hundreds of professional and amateur performances annually including ballet, modern dance, theatre, variety, musicals, comedy and more.
+Kingston Grand Theatre – One of the main cultural venues in the greater Kingston region, the City of Kingston’s Grand Theatre serves as the prime performing arts venue for hundreds of professional and amateur performances annually including ballet, modern dance, theatre, variety, musicals, comedy and more.

 Isabel Bader Centre for the Performing Arts Kingston – The Isabel Bader Centre for the Performing Arts is a new state-of-the-art performing arts centre that includes a 566-seat world-class concert hall, a 100-seat studio theatre, an art & media lab and a 92-seat film screening room.
 The Isabel has a dynamic performance series that includes internationally acclaimed artists and the next generation of exquisite talent.

-K-Rock Centre Kingston – The Rogers K-Rock Centre is a modern event facility that can host concerts up to a capacity of 6,700 along with conferences, trade shows and gala dinners for up to 1000 on our arena floor.
+Leon’s Centre Kingston – The Leon’s Centre is a modern event facility that can host concerts up to a capacity of 6,700 along with conferences, trade shows and gala dinners for up to 1000 on our arena floor.
 The arena is the home of the Kingston Frontenacs ice hockey team of the Ontario Hockey League.

-Since opening, Rogers K-Rock Centre has hosted hundreds of sporting events, concerts, special events, and community activities.
+Since opening, Leon’s Centre has hosted hundreds of sporting events, concerts, special events, and community activities.
 World renowned artists, athletes, and performers have come to Kingston through this facility.

 There’s nothing quite like an OHL hockey game to warm you up on a chilly winters day.
 Come cheer on The Fronts at Kingston’s K-Rock Centre.
 This is junior ice hockey at its best.
 Home games typically take place on Friday evenings but the complete schedule can be found here.